maratai/craftery/fiber_arts/fiber_arts_book_masterlist.md

 - Catharine Ellis. *Woven Shibori*.
 - Irene Emery. *The Primary Structures of Fabrics: An Illustrated Classification*.
 - Mariana Eriksson, Gunnel Gustavsson, and Kerstin Lovallius. *Warp and Weft: Lessons in Drafting for Handweaving*.
+- Fashionary. *Fashionpedia: The Visual Dictionary of Fashion Design*.
+- Fashionary. *Textilepedia: The Complete Fabric Guide*.
 - Fiberworks. *Fiberworks Silver v.2 for Apple Macintosh*.
 - Irene Francisco. *Opening a Door to Two-Harness Techniques*.
 Notably clear explanation of inlay.
 - Ulla Getzmann. *Weave Structures the Swedish Way: Volumne 1*.
 Trans. and adapted by Becky Ashenden.